rubecons/laptop_backup/README.md

 ./laptop_backup.sh --install
 ```

-3. The preferences the script asks you to set are, the folder representing your hardrive (often located in Linux in /media/<session_name>/<harddrive_name>), and the frequence of backups
+3. The preferences the script asks you to set are, the folder representing your hardrive (often located in Linux in /media/<session_name>/<harddrive_name>), and the frequency of backups

 4. Then you can use the option `--backup` to peform a backup
 ```
 ./laptop_backup.sh --backup
 ```
-Or call directly the alias `backup` from anywhere in you file tree (from a terminal of course) to run a backup
+Or call directly the alias `backup` from anywhere in your file tree (from a terminal of course) to run a backup